Dick and Jane: Impact on students

 For decades, critics and advocates continued to debate the impact of the sight reading method and the primers that used it.
-Dr. Samuel T. Orton, a neuropathologist, warned educators in his article published in the February 1929 issue of the Journal of Educational Psychology that the look-say method would lead to reading disability.
+Samuel T. Orton, a neuropathologist, warned educators in his article published in the February 1929 issue of the Journal of Educational Psychology that the look-say method would lead to reading disability.
 In Why Johnny Can't Read (1955), author Rudolf Flesch concluded that the whole-word (look-say) method was ineffective because it lacked phonics training.
 In addition, Flesch was critical of the simple stories and limited text and vocabulary in the Dick-and-Jane-style readers that taught students to read through word memorization.
 Flesch and other critics also believed that the look-say method did not properly prepare students to read more complex materials in the upper grade levels.
 Arther Trace also criticized the Dick and Jane series in his book, Reading Without Dick and Jane (1965).
 In 2002, author Samuel L. Blumenfeld, a supporter of teaching reading skills with phonics reading, argued that the Dick and Jane series and others that used the whole-word, look-say, or sight-reading method caused poor reading skills among the millions of American students who learned to read using this method.
-Harold Henderson asserted in his book, Let's Kill Dick and Jane (2006), that the series focused on trivial aspects of reading and left children far behind their peers in Europe.
+Harold Henderson asserted in his book Let's Kill Dick and Jane (2006) that the series focused on trivial aspects of reading and left children far behind their peers in Europe.